-Other-than-Temporary Analysis

-As of December 31, 2018 and 2017, ELNY did not have to write down any investments.
+Other-than-Temporary Analysis As of December 31, 2019 and 2018, ELNY did not have any realized losses caused by other than temporary impairment of investments.

 ELNY concluded that these unrealized losses were not other-than-temporary, based on its review of the nature of the investments, including credit quality of the obligor, the payment history and repayment terms for the particular investment, and the severity and duration of the fair market value decline.
 None of these securities were deemed to have any valuation issues that would lead ELNY to believe that they were other than temporarily impaired.